The Force USA G9, Force USA Monster G9, is one of five all-in-one home gym and functional trainer units offered by Force USA.

-The leg press plate is one of my favorite attachments on the Monster G9.
+The leg press plate is one of my favorite attachments on the Force USA G9.
 Really, it’s a favorite on all of the G-Series models.

 One benefit of the leg press is the fact that it’s for vertical leg pressing.
 Vertical leg pressing gives you a similar training effect to a 45 degree leg press machine, but with less weight required.

 This is helpful because it takes less time to load on the weight.
 More importantly, you don’t need as much total weight in your gym.
 If you had a 45 degree leg press, you’d have to invest in a lot more weight plates once you get strong enough.

 The Force USA G9 leg press attachment has the same design as the Force USA G12 and the Force USA G6 (except the G6 plate fits onto a shorter Smith bar shaft).

 It is different than the Force USA G3 leg press plate, though.
 It has a more angular shape compared to the rectangular G3 plate shape.
 The installation mechanism is different, too.
 And the G3 plate is sold separately, while the G9 plate comes standard.